NLthijs48/home-assistant-configuration/features/home_cinema/receiver_settings.md

 There is something wrong with my Onkyo receiver which causes it to lose its settings when it is disconnected from electricity.
+Would be cool to use the network control commands to setup all these settings: https://github.com/miracle2k/onkyo-eiscp

 The following settings needs to be entered again:
 1. Input output